Khurramnaveed3233/Portfolio/README.md

 - I’m a data enthusiast with a strong foundation in **Power BI**, **SQL Server**, and **Advanced Excel**
 - I specialize in **data cleaning**, **wrangling**, and building **interactive dashboards** for real-world business problems
-- Currently learning **Python** and **R** to enhance my analytics toolkit
+- Currently expanding my skillset by learning Python and R to deepen my analytical capabilities
-- Actively seeking opportunities to contribute, learn, and grow in the field of data analytics
+- Eager to contribute, grow, and make meaningful impact in the field of data analytics

 ---